dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

 ```
 ##
-## Actually, I see it as part of my job to inflict R on people who are perfectly
-## happy to have never heard of it.
-Happiness doesn't equal proficient and
-## efficient.
-In some cases the proficiency of a person serves a greater good than
+## We also have huge amounts of work going into calibration transfer, i.e. making
+## quantitative predictive models work on a different instrument.
+This is always a
+## whole lot of work, and for some fields of problems at the moment considered
+## basically impossible even between two instruments of the same model and
-## their momentary happiness.
+## manufacturer.
+##    -- Claudia Beleites (in a discussion about publication bias and scientific
-##    -- Patrick Burns
+##       validity)
-##       R-help (April 2005)
+##       R-help (January 2011)
 ```

 Note that we will use the convention `package::function()` and `package::object` to indicate in which add-on package a function or object resides.
 For instance, if you see `readr::read_csv()`, that refers to the function `read_csv()` in the `readr` add-on package.
 If you see a function introduced without a package name, that means it is part of the base R system and not an add-on package (depending on the context).
 Sometimes I will make this explicit by using `base` in the place of the package name; for instance, I might refer to `rnorm()` in base as `base::rnorm()`.